Mahmadtohir Zokirzoda: Biography

-He was born on 5 July 1956 in Rasht district.
-He worked as engineer and CEO.
+He then served as Director General of the National Space, Geodesy and Cartographic Agency.
+From 2006–2008, he was Chairman of the Committee for Emergency Situations and Civil Defense.
+He then served as Director of the Agency for Land Management, Geodesy and Cartography.
 From 2010 to 2015 he was the head of state committee of land management and geodesy.
 From 2015 to 2016 as minister of agriculture.
 From 2016 to 2020 as deputy prime minister.